Hopkins invests in developing global perspectives so students can be engaged citizens wherever they are.

 If you anticipate needing any financial assistance throughout your four years at Hopkins, you must apply for financial aid as a first-year applicant.

-International citizens who indicate that they are applying for financial aid must submit the International Student Certification of Finances (COF) form that they access through their application portal.
+All international citizens who apply to the university must submit the International Student Certification of Finances (COF) form that they access through their application portal.
+Without this document your application will be incomplete.

 International students who do not apply for financial aid as a first-year applicant will not be able to apply for aid later.